-For additional information on this trip, please complete the Trip information request form found in the "DOCUMENTS" section or call our office at 866.355.8733
+For more information, please complete and submit the information request form found in the "DOCUMENTS" section or call our office at 866.355.8733

 TREE Institute International is a non-profit, charitable organization (501-c-3) that organizes and showcases adventure, cultural, education, and conference trips to places where TREE conducts the work of its mission including Cuba, Colombia, Argentina and Haiti.
 TREE has been taking groups trips to Cuba since 2003.
+The TREE Institute holds an OFAC license issued by the US Treasury Department which allows the organization to legally offer and oversee trips to Cuba.

-TREE Institute offers Cuba trips that are in compliance with the US Treasury Department.
-Upcoming trips are licensed under the new OFAC Regulations published June 5, 2019.
+Upcoming trips are licensed and in full compliance with the new OFAC Regulations published June 5, 2019.